mpaulweeks/fgc/README.md

 # FightingGame.Community

-This is the source code for [fightinggame.community](http://fightinggame.community), which has suspended development.
+This is the source code for [fgc.mpaulweeks.com](http://fgc.mpaulweeks.com) (formally hosted at http://fightinggame.community), which has suspended development.

 The website provided statistics for Street Fighter V by crawling the Capcom Fighters Network (CFN) api.